panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 In this post, you'll read how to implement controlled components using React hooks.

+*Before I continue, allow me to make a recommendation.*

+*If you want to significantly improve your React knowledge, I recommend the fantastic ["React Front To Back Course"](https://www.traversymedia.com/a/2147528895/FqXWyazh) by Brad Traversy.
+Use the coupon code "DMITRI" and get up to 20% discount!*

 ## 1. The controlled component

 Let's say you have a simple text input field, and you'd like to access its value: